 These free 1st grade sub plans have been created by The Curriculum Corner and are perfect for when that unexpected illness pops up!

-Many of these resources have forest animal clip art, so some of the activities include books with forest animals as characters or topics.
+Many of these resources have forest animal clip art.
+Some of the activities include books with forest animals as characters or topics.

-These lessons, activities and practice pages that are a part of our 1st Grade Sub Plans meet common standards for first grade.
+These lessons, activities and practice pages that are a part of our 1st Grade Sub Plans.
+They meet standards for first grade.

 Our goal for these 1st grade sub plans was to create activities that could act as review since these need to be applicable at any point in the year.
 You never know when you might need them!